 Just to the east of the Yakima reservation in WA state.

 The largest of the "virtual paint outs" that I've done to date.
-Like all larger paintings, this required lots of reworking before I was able to finish.
+Like all larger paintings, this required lots of reworking before I was able to stop.

 It took all of my willpower not to give in to the temptation to put something in the field.
 I actually tried some hay bales at one point, but took them out.
 After all, what drew me to this scene in the first place was actually the lack of anything at all in the middle ground.